 Some properties will have mechanical ventilation (MVHR) that provides a constant flow of outside air into a building and recovers heat from outgoing moist indoor air and these can be very effective in reducing humidity while retaining warmth in a home - better than opening windows in cold weather!
 These units can be fitted in homes experiencing problems with damp and can help reduce damp.
 Again there are a range of types of these units and advice should be sought from a trusted expert in ventilation before fitting - contact Chartered Institute for Service Engineers (CIBSE - UK or global) or ISSE.

 Some older properties (e.g. those with outside walls that have no cavity preventing moisture passing through to the inside wall) can still have problems when the weather is cold.
 In these cases keep an eye out for growing moulds particularly in areas where there is little air circulation (e.g. behind cupboards or even in cupboards if they are built in and use the outside wall as the back of the cupboard).
-Remove any growing moulds using 10% bleach (Suggested guidelines here) or preferably an antifungal treatment.
-If you can increase ventilation further then do so.
-Seek professional advice (RICS or ISSE) to try to eliminate the damp.
+Remove any growing moulds using an antifungal disinfectant or if you cannot find an alternative 10% household bleach is effective (Suggested guidelines and limitations here).

 NOTE: moulds are only one source of health hazards in a damp house, there are several others e.g. bacteria can also grow in a damp home and be breathed in, odours and other volatile chemicals are known to be irritant.
 Eliminating the damp should reduce the sources of many health problems!